 Portable

-M0PZT Portable Kit 4th August 2018 - click for a larger image...Leaving the Shack to operate elsewhere can be fun – Often it gives you a better chance of hearing something distant thanks to the low noise-floor and extra space for decent (ie: resonant) aerials.
+M0PZT Portable Kit 4th August 2018 - click for a larger image...Leaving the Shack to operate elsewhere can be fun – the main benefit being that it gives you a better chance of hearing something distant thanks to the low noise-floor, plus there’s usually space for decent aerials.

 Despite the obvious requirements of a radio, aerial and a power-source – it’s amazing what else you find yourself needing so my kit-box has expanded over time and I’ll try to detail the important bits on this page.